Graduate GIS Officer

 About the role

-Working closely with internal stakeholders, the role plays a key part in ensuring spatial and asset data is accurate, current and effectively used to inform decision‑making.
+Working closely with internal stakeholders, the role will build capability in ensuring spatial and asset data is accurate, current and effectively used to support decision‑making.

 The key responsibilities of the role include:

-• Undertake spatial analysis to support asset management, infrastructure planning and operational requirements.
+Assist with spatial analysis to support asset management, infrastructure planning and operational requirements

-• Provide GIS mapping, analysis and advice to internal stakeholders to support planning, reporting and service delivery.
+Provide GIS mapping and analysis to support planning, reporting and service delivery

-• Prepare maps, plans and spatial visualisations to clearly communicate information to a range of audiences.
+Prepare maps, plans and spatial visualisations to communicate information clearly

-• Support asset data quality initiatives, including data cleansing, validation and workflow improvements.
+Support data quality initiatives, including data cleansing, validation and workflow improvements

-• Undertake field data collection and verification using GPS or handheld devices to maintain accurate asset information.
+Undertake field data collection and verification using GPS or handheld devices

-• Assist with maintaining the accuracy of Council’s asset register, including updating condition and attribute data.
+Assist with maintaining the accuracy of Council’s asset register

-• Contribute to the continuous improvement of GIS and asset data processes and documentation.
+Contribute to the ongoing improvement of GIS and asset data processes and documentation

 About you

-• A tertiary qualification in GIS, Spatial Sciences, Geography, Engineering or a related discipline.
+Relevant qualification in GIS, Spatial Sciences or a related field, or equivalent practical experience

 Our Culture and Benefits